shihan-dubU/summerholiday22project/README.md

 Developed in C# and run in unity.

 Current Patch:
-Movement
+- Movement
-Character Hitboxes
+- Character Hitboxes
-Character Animations
+- Character Animations
-Enemey Spawners
+- Enemy Spawners

 Potential additions in the future:
 - Story/Levels with puzzle elements